mkandemirr/WbLS/README.md

 _wbls_: This directory includes all required files for the definition of WbLS in Geant4.

-_wbls/data_: This directory includes all data files for chemical and optical properties of WbLS products.
+_wbls/data_: This directory includes all data files for the chemical and optical properties of WbLS products.

-_wbls/macros_: This directory includes a macro files for each WbLS product.
+_wbls/macros_: This directory includes a macro file for each WbLS product.
 Users can control all products' properties via user interface commands.

 _wbls/include_: This directoy includes c++ header files for the definition of WbLS.

 _wbls/src_: This directory includes c++ source files for the definition of WbLS.

 _example_: This directory includes an example Geant4 application that demonstrates the use of various WbLS products.
 In this example, a simple box (G4Box) is filled with various WbLS products.